abe-winter/abe-winter.github.io/_posts/2020-04-13-new-mutiny.md

 * States close their borders to other states that aren't quarantining, the feds get involved, and the states refuse to budge, saying it's a life or death issue
 * States unify against the federal govt, either commercially (buying consortiums) or worse, in some way that smacks of control of territory
-* The federal govt tries to remove a governor for resisting an order, either via twitter (bad) or tanks (very bad)
+* The federal govt tries to remove a governor or state legislature for resisting an order, either via twitter (bad) or tanks (very bad)
 * Any player ignores the power of the courts
 * States interfering in immigration policy on their borders for humanitarian or quarantine reasons
 * Using taxes, witholding aid, or other means to punish states for disobedience.
 May have already happened pre-crisis: the [SALT deduction was capped at $10k in 2017](https://taxfoundation.org/final-tax-cuts-and-jobs-act-details-analysis/), and while the [house voted to temporarily repeal this in December](https://thehill.com/policy/finance/475352-house-votes-to-temporarily-repeal-trump-salt-deduction-cap), I'm not sure what came of this bill